Parkwood Trust

 Who owns Parkwood Retirement Village?

-Parkwood Retirement Village is owned by Parkwood Trust, a registered charitable entity incorporated under the Charities Act 2005.
-The Trust is administered by a Board of Management, which includes professionals with a wide range of experience and two representatives elected by residents, all making their services available to the Trust on a voluntary basis.
+Parkwood Retirement Village is incorporated under the Charitable Trusts Act 1957 and is a registered Charitable Entity.
+Parkwood began operating as a retirement village in 1971.
+The Trust is governed by a Board of Trustees, which includes professionals with a wide range of experience as well as two representatives elected by residents, all making their services available to the Trust on a voluntary basis.

 What happens to the surpluses made in the Trust’s operations?